Islam in Syria: Sunni

 The Great Mosque of Aleppo was built by the Umayyads.

 The Great Mosque of Maarrat al-Numan is a 12th-century Ayyubid-era mosque.

 The largest religious group in Syria is the Sunni Muslims.
 The majority are formed of indigenous Syrian but there is also a significant number of Sunni Kurds, Turkmen/Turkoman, and Circassians, as well as refugees who have arrived in the country, such as Iraqis and Palestinians.
 Sunnis follow nearly all occupations, belong to all social groups and nearly every political party, and live in all parts of the country.
 All the largest cities and thirteen out of the fourteen governorates’ capitals of the country had a Sunni majority, except for the governorate and city of Suwayda.
+Syrian President Ahmed al-Sharaa belongs to a middle-class Syrian Sunni Muslim family.

 Arabs

 The Arabs form the largest Sunni Muslim community in the country.
 In 1991 Professor Alasdair Drysdale and Professor Raymond Hinnebusch said that approximately 60% of the country was formed of Arabic-speaking Sunni Muslims.
 More recently, Dr. Pierre Beckouche also said that the Arab Sunni Muslims formed 60% of the population, including 500,000 Palestinian refugees.
 Some Muslim minorities in Syria have been Arabized to some degree, particularly the smaller ethnic groups (such as the Albanians, Bosnians, Cretan Muslims, Pashtuns, Persians, etc.), but also some members of the larger minorities, such as the Kurds and Turkmen.